Determining The WEP Key

 The author of this article is more comfortable with the emacs style key bindings used by the jed editor, feel free to use vi if that's what you are comfortable with.

 We need to make two changes to the /etc/kismet/kismet.conf configuration file.
-First we need to select the appropriate kismet source module for our wireless card.
+First we need to select the appropriate Kismet source module for our wireless card.
 We will comment out the default wlanng source line, and uncomment the madwifi_g source line.
 This looks like:

 Next, we need to enable the dump option in the logtypes configuration line.
 After finding the logtypes line in the /etc/kismet/kismet.conf file, we change it to: